mikelemilia/ped-conformational-analysis/README.md

 Relationships between different ensembles of the same protein will be identified considering ensemble features calculated from the output of the first software component.
-It is necessary to identify a measure (global score) to quantify global differencesbetween ensembles pairs - evaluated thanks to dendrograms and heatmap - and another measure ( local score) to identify low/high variance positions along the sequence - evaluated with a residues-scores plot.
+It is necessary to identify a measure (global score) to quantify global differences between ensembles pairs - evaluated thanks to dendrogram and heatmap - and another measure ( local score) to identify low/high variance positions along the sequence - evaluated with a residues-scores plot.

 Features analyzed for ensembles (multiple conformations)